census-instrumentation/opencensus-node/packages/opencensus-propagation-tracecontext/README.md

 ```

 ## Useful links
-- To know more about TraceContext Format propagation, visit: <https://w3c.github.io/distributed-tracing/>
+- To know more about Trace Context Format propagation, visit: <https://w3c.github.io/distributed-tracing/>
 - For more information on OpenCensus, visit: <https://opencensus.io/>
 - To checkout the OpenCensus for Node.js, visit: <https://github.com/census-instrumentation/opencensus-node>
 - For help or feedback on this project, join us on [gitter](https://gitter.im/census-instrumentation/Lobby)